dbratell/goodreadslibrarianaddon/README.md

 Download/clone/checkout all files on your disk.
 "Load Unpacked" and it is running.
 Note that this bypasses all the controls Google does on extensions so only do this if you trust the code and its developers.

+Compatibility
+===

+The extension works with the current web version of Goodreads as of november 2021.
+A new version is coming and it is likely that some of the extension's functionality will disappear.
+Maybe the extension won't even be needed.